anoopctkm/machine-learning/projects/capstone/my_capstone/capstone_proposal.md

 - [IMDB 5000 Movie Dataset](https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset): 5000+ movie data scraped from IMDB website

 The MovieLens dataset contains individual user ratings of movies on a 5-star scale (with 5 being the best and 1 being the lowest).
+This data set makes it possible to determine for a given person, the sorts of ratings they assign to different sorts of movies.

 The IMDB dataset contains public information about 5000 movies and includes the following variables:

 > "movie_title" "color" "num_critic_for_reviews" "movie_facebook_likes" "duration" "director_name" "director_facebook_likes" "actor_3_name" "actor_3_facebook_likes" "actor_2_name" "actor_2_facebook_likes" "actor_1_name" "actor_1_facebook_likes" "gross" "genres" "num_voted_users" "cast_total_facebook_likes" "facenumber_in_poster" "plot_keywords" "movie_imdb_link" "num_user_for_reviews" "language" "country" "content_rating" "budget" "title_year" "imdb_score" "aspect_ratio"

-The problem addressed here is to determine whether a user's ratings for certain movies can be predicted based on:

-i.
-Their ratings of other movies (contained in the MovieLens dataset) ii.
-Public information about that movie (contained in the IMDB dataset)
+This dataset can be used to characterise new movies as simmilar or dissimilar from other movies that have been rated.

 ** TO BE COMPLETED **